 - Curbstoning: Curbstoning happens when a professional dealership pretends to be a private car seller and makes changes to a vehicle to hide major problems, like flood damage.
 Most curbstoners do not have service records, which is one way to rule them out.

 - Odometer tampering: Some older used cars may allow for easier odometer tampering.
 Mileage that is very low for the year could be a red flag for odometer rollbacks.
 Sellers who have replaced the motor or transmission need to specify if the listed mileage is the actual mileage.

 If you do not have the disposable funds to buy a used car from a private seller, you may need a personal loan.
 If the seller is willing to work with you, you may be able to apply for a vehicle loan from your bank after finding the right car.
 However, a pre-approved personal loan up to a certain amount may allow you more flexibility on your car shopping.
 You could ask the seller if they would accept a certified check from your bank written to them directly for the sale in lieu of a cash payment.

 You do not need car insurance to complete a used car transaction.
 However, you will need car insurance to legally drive the vehicle from the location of the sale to your home, and later to the DMV.
 If you have an existing car insurance policy, it might cover the new car for a short period of time before the vehicle gets added to the policy.

-There are several places to look for used vehicles being sold by private sellers.
-Some of the most common platforms are Craiglist, Cars.com, Facebook Marketplace, eBay Motors, CarGurus and TrueCar.
+There are several websites and mobile apps where you might look for used vehicles being sold by private sellers.
+Some of the most common platforms are Craiglist, Cars.com, Facebook Marketplace, Edmunds, Kelley Blue Book, eBay Motors, CarGurus and TrueCar.